-Thich Quang Duc the monk’s self-immolation in 1963
+Thich Quang Duc – the monk who self-immolated in 1963

 Today, Buddhism is a common religion in Vietnam, practiced by millions of citizens.
-However, there was a time, over half a century ago, when it was driven to the brink of collapse by the old Southern Vietnamese government.
+However, there was a time, over half a century ago, when it was driven to the brink of collapse by the then-South Vietnamese government.

 It was during this darkest time that a monk stood up and, at the cost of his own life, changed everything.